Morton-Wang/Morton-Wang/README.md

 - 👀 I’m a java developer with almost 3 years work experience.it's my pleasure to meet you in here
 - 🌱 I’m currently learning spring cloud alibaba and song knowledge with design patterns
 - 💞️ I’m looking to collaborate on some senior development positions
-- 📫 How to reach me : wqm1994@126.com , i will reply as soon as possible
+- 📫 How to reach me : wqm1994@126.com , i will reply to you as soon as possible

 thanks for your attention